 Some vertebrate animals—such as certain reptiles, amphibians, and fish—also reproduce through parthenogenesis.
 Parthenogenesis has been observed in species in which the sexes were separated in terrestrial or marine zoos.
 Two female Komodo dragons, a hammerhead shark, and a blacktop shark have produced parthenogenic young when the females have been isolated from males.
 It is possible that the asexual reproduction observed occurred in response to unusual circumstances and would normally not occur.

 Sexual reproduction is the combination of reproductive cells from two individuals to form genetically unique offspring.
 The nature of the individuals that produce the two kinds of gametes can vary, having for example separate sexes or multiple sexes in each individual.
 Sex determination, the mechanism that determines which sex an individual develops into, also can vary.

 Hermaphroditism occurs in animals in which one individual has both male and female reproductive systems.
 Invertebrates such as earthworms, slugs, tapeworms, and snails (Figure 18.5) are often hermaphroditic.
 Hermaphrodites may self-fertilize, but typically they will mate with another of their species, fertilizing each other and both producing offspring.
-Self-fertilization is more common in animals that have limited mobility or are not motile, such as barnacles and clams.
 Many species have specific mechanisms in place to prevent self-fertilization, because it is an extreme form of inbreeding and usually produces less fit offspring.
 Hermaphrodite is not an accepted term for humans, and does not describe differences in their sexual development.
 Intersex people are those whose sex traits or reproductive anatomy develops differently from the typical ways humans develop, and can include hormonal, chromosomal, or anatomical differences.